brefphp/bref/docs/Laravel.md

 This class extends the Laravel application class to set a few Bref-specific helpers.
 Everything else stays Laravel.

-Then let's write the `bref.php` file.
-This file will now be the entrypoint of the application and replace `public/index.php`.
+Then let's write the `bref.php` file in the root folder (not the public folder).
+This file will now be the entrypoint of the application instead of `public/index.php`.
 Here is what it should contain:

 ```php
 <?php